 In today’s fast-paced digital landscape, Software as a Service (SaaS) has become the backbone of modern businesses.
 From streamlining workflows to enhancing collaboration, SaaS tools empower organizations to operate more efficiently.
 However, with the growing reliance on SaaS applications comes the challenge of managing them effectively.
 Without proper SaaS management, businesses risk overspending, security vulnerabilities, and operational inefficiencies.

 SaaS management refers to the process of monitoring, controlling, and optimizing the use of SaaS applications within an organization.
-It involves overseeing the entire lifecycle of SaaS tools, from procurement and onboarding to usage tracking and renewal.
+It involves overseeing the entire lifecycle of SaaS tools, from procurement and onboarding to usage tracking and renewal management.
 Effective SaaS management ensures that businesses maximize the value of their software investments while minimizing risks.

 The average organization uses 130+ SaaS applications, according to recent studies.
 Without a clear strategy, this can lead to: